krosti/learn-nodejs/pages/node/installation.md

 ## Checks

-When the installation is completed you can check the version of NodeJS by running `node --version`
+When the installation is completed you can check the version of Node.js by running `node --version`

 And check the version of npm by running `npm -v`